 Descending on gravel trails is not for the faint of heart

 Climbing Misti Volcano is an awesome, terrifying, and exhilarating experience.
 To learn more about the details, how you can do it, and what to expect, read the full write up about Climbing Misti Volcano, Altitude Sickness, and How Ski Poles Saved My Life.

-PS interested in more climbing in Peru?
-Check out our experience climbing Nevado Mateo in Huaraz, hiking the 4-day Santa Cruz Trek without a guide, or visiting Mount Vinicunca, Peru’s rainbow mountain in Cusco.
+PS Want to up your travel photography game?
+Check out this 8-week travel photography course from the experts!
+Then, explore more adventures in Peru likeclimbing Nevado Mateo in Huaraz, hiking the 4-day Santa Cruz Trek without a guide, or visiting Mount Vinicunca, Peru’s rainbow mountain in Cusco.